c-ares/c-ares/README.md

 The full source code and revision history is available in our [GitHub  repository](https://github.com/c-ares/c-ares).
-Our signed releases are available in the ['c-ares' release archives](https://c-ares.org/download/).
+Our signed releases are available in the [release archives](https://c-ares.org/download/).

 See the [INSTALL.md](INSTALL.md) file for build information.